-The fiscal year ("FY") 2022-23 LAFCo preliminary budget estimate is summarized in Attachment "A" and the preliminary 2022-23 work plan is presented in Attachment "B" for the Commission's consideration and direction to staff.
+The fiscal year ("FY") 2022-23 LAFCo final budget estimate is summarized in Attachment "A" and the associated work plan is presented in Attachment "B" for the Commission's consideration and approval.

 The FY 2021-22 budget is \$635,476.
-At this time, fee revenue is approximately \$12,000 below projections and expenses as a whole are projected to close under budget.
+At this time, fee revenue is approximately \$2,000 below projections and overall expenses are projected to close under budget.